7 Reasons You Need to Visit Alentejo, Portugal

 5. Visit Alentejo Nature Parks

 If you want to spend your holiday in nature, you really don’t have a lot of options other than Alentejo.
-The region encompasses 30% of Portugal, which includes some of the best natural parks in the country.
+A quick look at an Alentejo, Portugal map shows that the region encompasses 30% of Portugal, which includes some of the best natural parks in the country.

 Guadiana Valley Natural Park is just above the eastern Algarve region, and close to the border with Spain.
 This natural park lies in the valley of Guadiana river, and it even includes a few small towns that are the definition of traditional architecture.
 You can have some amazing experiences here, like canoeing down the river.